Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Prior model and objective function

 \subsubsection{HyperSARA prior}

-Unlike the SARA prior, the recently proposed HyperSARA prior~\citep{Abdulaziz2019} aims to explicitly promote spectral correlations.
-In particular, it promotes low-rankness of $\mathbf{X}$ resulting from the correlation of its channels, as well as average spatial sparsity over all frequency channels.
-Specifically, the log-sum prior of interest is of the form
+Compared to the SARA prior, the HyperSARA prior~\citep{Abdulaziz2019} aims to explicitly promote spectral correlations.
+In particular, it promotes low-rankness of the wide-band image resulting from the correlation of its channels, as well as average spatial sparsity over all the frequency channels.
+The log-sum prior of interest is of the form \begin{linenomath}